 This activity provides a great nature-filled sensory experience as the children learn to identify colors in nature.

-Learning objective: Children will learn to match and identify colors in nature as well as use sensory-related vocabulary.
+- Learning objective: Children will learn to match and identify colors and use sensory-related vocabulary.

 -